aldobritano/Capstone-Web-Scraping-Currency-Exchange/README.md

-# plot-pergerakan-kurs-JPY-pada-tahun-2020

-Web-Scrapping using Beautifulsoup
-This project was developed as a form of self-development in data science.
+This project was developed as a form of self development in data science.
 The final result expected from this project is to do simple webscrapping to get information from the website.
 In this project we will also use a simple dashboard flask to display our scrap and visualization results.

 Dependencies
 Make sure to install the following libraries: